 Discovery Space is an interactive children's science museum designed to stimulate curiosity and spark imagination as children learn about the world around them.
 Families can learn and play together as they explore Discovery Space's ever changing exhibits.
-Explore how beavers live as you crawl through our Beaver Lodge.
+Be a meteorologist and create your very own weather report!
 Encourage your youngest explorers to discover the fun to be had in the Nest.
-Try the latest exhibits made my Penn State's Mechanical Engineering Design Class.
+Try the latest exhibits made by Penn State's Mechanical Engineering Design Class.

-Be a paleontologist.
-Come explore our new dinosaur dig.
+Be a paleontologist and come explore our new dinosaur dig!
 You'll find the fossils of meat eaters and plant eaters.
 There are lots of activities to do: dig for dinosaur fossils, match a fossil with its shape, learn some fun facts about dinosaurs, write a story, and do a search and find a word game!

 Use an aerial map of Centre County to locate your home.
 Use your geographic skills to find a few interesting spots to visit and learn fun facts about Centre County.

 Experiment with shapes and light at the light table.

 The Weather Station